skylergrammer/LBT_LBC/README.md

 3. --zp: Filename containing the zeropoints.
 4. --dm: Distance modulus.
 5. --chip: Choose from 1 2 3 4.
-6. --verbose: If specified, will print some messages as it goes.
+6. --v: Verbose.
+If specified, will print some messages as it goes.

 Output:
 For each source, will output a file file for each bandpass.
 Format is mjd (days), magnitude, and magnitude error.